kubeshop/botkube-docs/docs/plugin/custom-source.md

 ## Passing configuration to your plugin

-Sometimes your executor plugin requires a configuration specified by the end-user.
+Sometimes your source plugin requires a configuration specified by the end-user.
 Botkube supports such requirement and provides an option to specify plugin configuration under `config`.
 An example Botkube configuration looks like this:

 ```yaml
 communications: